Lines are Available 24/7

 Presumption of Capacity and Lucid Intervals

-Our office has handled thousands of Estates.
-A large part of our practice is dedicated to fighting elder abuse, including Will and Trust Contests.
-If you suspect a Last Will and Testament was procured fraudulently when the testator lacked capacity to sign, call me.
-Our office was set up to assist Floridians in fighting elder abuse and we offer free, no obligation consultations.
+Our office has handled thousands of Estates and specializes in fighting elder abuse, including Will and Trust Contests.
+If you suspect a Last Will and Testament was procured fraudulently when the testator lacked capacity to sign, we offer free, no obligation consultations.

 Disclaimer: The information contained in this blog/website is for informational purposes only and provides general information about the law but not specific advice.
 This information should not be used as a substitute for advice from competent legal counsel as laws change and the facts in your specific case need to be analyzed.